-The connection settings for your SE680 WiMAX are displayed in the Internet submenu.
+The connection settings for your SE681 WiMAX are displayed in the Internet submenu.

+Connection status

-Connection status The status of the radio connection with the WiMAX network is displayed as follows: connected = The SE680 WiMAX has established a radio connection with a WiMAX network.
-You will see the connection duration in brackets and in the format ddd:hh:mm:ss (d=days, h=hours, m=minutes, s=sec- onds). disconnected = The SE680 WiMAX is trying to estab- lish a connection with a WiMAX network.
-IP address Subnet mask For an existing Internet connection only: Displays the public IP address and subnet mask via which your SE680 WiMAX establishes the connection with the Internet.
-MAC address The MAC address uniquely identifies a network component within a network, in this case the public MAC address of your SE680 WiMAX within the WiMAX network you use.
-Default gateway For an existing Internet connection only: Displays the gateway the SE680 WiMAX uses for connec- ting to the Internet.
-DHCP server IP address of the DHCP server with which the SE680 WiMAX is connected.
-While the SE680 WiMAX has not been assigned an IP address by the WiMAX network, the field stays empty.
-Preferred DNS server Alternate DNS server For an existing Internet connection only: Displays the domain name server the SE680 WiMAX uses to convert names to IP addresses.
-Address Translation (NAT) Displays whether NAT mode is activated on your SE680 WiMAX.
+The status of the radio connection with the WiMAX network is displayed as follows:

+- connected = The SE681 WiMAX has established a radio connection with a WiMAX network.
+You will see the connection duration in brackets and in the format ddd:hh:mm:ss (d=days, h=hours, m=minutes, s=seconds). - disconnected = The SE681 WiMAX is trying to establish a connection with a WiMAX network.

+IP address Subnet mask

+For an existing Internet connection only:

+Displays the public IP address and subnet mask via which your SE681 WiMAX establishes the connection with the

+Internet.

+MAC address

+The MAC address uniquely identifies a network component within a network, in this case the public MAC address of your SE681 WiMAX within the WiMAX network you use.

+Default gateway

+For an existing Internet connection only:

+Displays the gateway the SE681 WiMAX uses for connec-

+ting to the Internet.

+DHCP server

+IP address of the DHCP server with which the SE681 WiMAX is connected.
+While the SE681 WiMAX has not been assigned an IP address by the WiMAX network, the field stays empty.

+Preferred DNS server Alternate DNS server For an existing Internet connection only:

+Displays the domain name server the SE681 WiMAX uses

+to convert names to IP addresses.

+Address Translation (NAT)

+Displays whether NAT mode is activated on your SE681 WiMAX.
 NAT converts the internal IP addresses of the PCs in your network to public IP addresses.
 This maintains the confidentiality of your internal IP addresses.
-If page any plick the Defined button to refresh the data in the statue display

-▶ If necessary, click the Refresh button to refresh the data in the status display.